Master of Science in Public Health

 - Social and Behavioral Interventions

-Admissions criteria and degree requirements vary slightly by program area.
+Admissions criteria and degree requirements vary slightly by concentrations.
 The practicum can be a full-time activity of four months duration or a part-time effort extending over a period of up to 12 months.

-The Master's Academic Guide contains degree- and program-specific information, competencies, learning objectives, and course requirements.
+The Master's Academic Guide contains degree- and concentration-specific information, competencies, learning objectives, and course requirements.

 Additional Master's Options